marcwieserdev/UE4-LeapMotionPlugin/README.md

 An event-driven [Leap Motion](http://www.leapmotion.com) plugin for the Unreal Engine 4.

-Main use is by subscribing to events within your blueprint, but it also supports polling the LeapController for past 60 frames.
-You can extend functionality to any blueprint through adding the LeapInterfaceEvent interface then adding the LeapController component to that blueprint and setting delegate to self.
+Main method of use is by subscribing to events within your blueprint, but it also supports polling through functions called on the LeapController for up to the 60 past frames.
+You can extend functionality to any blueprint through adding the LeapInterfaceEvent interface then adding the LeapController component to that blueprint.
 This same architecture is available to C++ if you prefer, which also supports both event-driven and polling style use.

 See [unreal thread](https://forums.unrealengine.com/showthread.php?49107-Plugin-Leap-Motion-Event-Driven) for version downloads and development updates.